Interacting with Runbooks

 Run runbooks and query their status using RealmJoins API

 RealmJoin allows you to use Azure Automation Runbooks to automate day to day operations in your environment.
-See Runbooks for more information.
+See for more information.

 Azure Automation has a batch processing approach regarding runbooks.
 When you trigger the execution of a runbook, a job is created for this runbook and queued for execution.